kissgyorgy/simple-podcast-dl/README.md

-# Podcast downloader
+# Simple podcast downloader (podcatcher)

-This script is able to download missing episodes from the [Talk Python website](https://talkpython.fm/) and [Python Bytes website](https://pythonbytes.fm/) automatically.
-It check if the file exists or the file size is different.
-It checks every episodes [from the talkpython.fm RSSfeed](https://talkpython.fm/episodes/rss) and [from the pythonbytes.fm RSS feed](https://pythonbytes.fm/episodes/rss).
+The simplest podcast downloader with no configuration, no tagging, no nothing.
+It simply downloads missing episodes from supported podcasts to a directory.
+*That's it.*

+You don't even have to know the URL of the RSS, you can give it a website URL,
+a domain name, or simply the podcast name, it will find out which podcast you want to download.

+It doesn't have a complicated UI or fancy features, it's just a command line application.
 The download folder and the number of threads can be customized.

-I use it in a Jenkins job to synchronize all the episodes to [Nextcloud](https://nextcloud.com/), so it will be synced to my phone and I can listen the episodes without internet connection.
+I use it in a Jenkins job to synchronize all the episodes to [Nextcloud](https://nextcloud.com/),
+so it will be synced to my phone and I can listen the episodes without internet connection.